sugarlabs/musicblocks/guide/README.md

 ![tree](./tree-example.svg "another example of the No-clock block")

-Another example of embedding graphics into notes: in case, a recursive tree drawing, where the pitch goes up as the branches assend.
+Another example of embedding graphics into notes: in case, a recursive tree drawing, where the pitch goes up as the branches ascend.

 ![tree](./tree.svg "tree graphic")